-The council's heritage assets comprise museum and gallery collections, which are held according to valuations for insurance purposes, and civic regalia, held at fair value.
+The council's heritage assets comprise museum and gallery collections, which are held according to valuations for insurance purposes.
+The insurance policies are renewed annually and reviewed as part of the annual accounts closedown procedures.
+In addition there are external periodic revaluations of elements of the collections as necessary, the last of these was in 2017.
+Heritage assets also comprise civic regalia, held at fair value.
 These valuations include some pieces of artwork, which are held on long-term loan to the council but are not significant compared to the overall valuation.
 Where the council holds information on the cost of statues and fountains, these are included at cost.